septag/sx/README.md

 - **SX_CONFIG_DEBUG_ALLOCATOR** (Default=0): Allocations include debug information like filename and line numbers
 - **SX_CONFIG_ALLOCATOR_NATURAL_ALIGNMENT** (Default=8): All memory allocators aligns pointers to this value if 'align' parameter is less than natural alignment
 - **SX_CONFIG_HASHTBL_DEBUG** (Default=0): Inserts code for hash-table debugging, used only for efficiency tests, see hash.h
 - **SX_CONFIG_STDMATH** (Default=1): Uses stdc's math library (libm) for basic math functions.
-Set this to 0 if you want the library use it's own base math functions and ignore libm dependency.
+Set this to 0 if you want the library use it's own base math functions and drop libm dependency.
 - **sx_out_of_memory**: What should the program do if some internal memory allocations fail. see _config.h_ for default implementation
 - **sx_data_truncate**: What should the program do if IO operations get truncated and goes out of bound. see _config.h_ for default implementation
 - **sx_assert**: Assert replacement, default is clib's _assert_